-The upcoming Google October event should showcase the next generation of Pixel smartphones and smartwatches.
-Made by Google is set for October 4, meaning the countdown is on for new Pixel hardware.
+This week's Google October event should showcase the next generation of Pixel smartphones and smartwatches.
+Made by Google is set for October 4, meaning the countdown for new Pixel hardware is nearly at an end.

-From now leading up to the event, we expect more leaks and rumors to fill in some of the blanks about the rumored new Google phones and smartwatch.
+Even with the event so close, we expect a few more leaks and rumors to surface that could provide answers to the lingering questions we have about Google's hardware releases.
 Below you’ll find everything you need to know about Made by Google 2023, from event details to the latest information on all the expected devices.

 Google Event: Latest News and Rumors